 Contact Jessica Hostetler in the marketing office via the print request form to learn more about your options for on- and off-campus print materials, including Microsoft Publisher templates for various projects or design assistance from a staff designer or student intern.
 Jessica can also advise you on printing options for your project.

 If you or your department already has established an online presence, consider using Facebook and/or Twitter to get the word out as well.
-Many of EMU’s departments (like undergraduate admissions) and special events (like the Shenandoah Valley Bach Festival) already have Facebook fan pages with a number of fans.
-(But remember, building a fan base takes time, and there are guidelines you should review.)
-Be in touch with the marketing department – we can ensure your message gets out via university social media channels like the general EMU Facebook fan page and Twitter account.
-Contact Danny Yoder (, 432-4198) for more information on social media.
+Many of EMU’s departments (like undergraduate admissions) and special events (like the Shenandoah Valley Bach Festival) already have Facebook pages with followers.
+Be in touch with the marketing department – we can help you get your message out via university social media channels.

 Don’t forget external ways/venues that can help circulate word about your event.
-Some examples are church bulletins, high school newspapers, community newsletters, etc. Again, being in touch with the marketing and communications department about your event will ensure it is included in the monthly events bulletin prepared and distributed to local organizations, websites, newspapers and periodicals by Mike Zucconi, information officer (, 540-432-4211).
+Some examples are church bulletins, high school newspapers, community newsletters, etc. Again, being in touch with the marketing and communications department about your event will ensure it is included in the monthly events bulletin prepared and distributed to local organizations, websites, newspapers and periodicals.

 Word of mouth